narmaku/rubric-kit/README.md

 # Rubric Kit

-Generate high-quality rubrics based on custom dimensions, descriptors, criteria, and scoring system.
-Evaluate responses against rubrics and output detailed scores in CSV format with pretty-printed tables.
+Automatic rubric evaluation using LLM-as-a-Judge.
+Define your rubrics with custom dimensions, descriptors, and criteria, then let an LLM automatically evaluate chat sessions against your rubric.
+Output detailed scores in CSV format with pretty-printed tables.

 ## Features

+- **🤖 LLM-as-a-Judge**: Automatic criterion evaluation using OpenAI-compatible LLMs
 - **Schema Validation**: Pydantic-based validation for rubric YAML files
 - **Flexible Grading**: Support for binary (pass/fail) and score-based (1-N) grading
 - **Tool Call Validation**: Define required, optional, and prohibited tool calls
 - **CSV Export**: Export evaluation results to CSV with optional summary rows
 - **Pretty Tables**: Display results in formatted tables in the terminal
+- **OpenAI Compatible**: Works with any OpenAI-compatible endpoint
-- **Comprehensive Testing**: Full test coverage with pytest
+- **Comprehensive Testing**: Full test coverage with pytest (44 tests)

 ## Installation